cruzerngz/remote_file_service/report/main.typ

 ==== Design
 There are some design considerations made for this serialization format.

-The data format is a binary (byte-level) format, with no guarantee that the data is human-readable.
+- As a binary (byte-level) format, there is no guarantee that serialized data is human-readable.
-All multi-byte primitives such as numerics and floats are serialized in big-endian, or Network Byte Order (NBO).
+- All multi-byte primitives such as numerics and floats are serialized in big-endian, or Network Byte Order (NBO).
-The atomic unit of data used during the marshalling process is a byte.
+- The atomic unit of data used throughout the marshalling process is a byte.

-The data format is partially self-describing.
+- The data format is partially self-describing.
 As implementing a self-describing format is not part of the requirements of the project, some data types share the same serialization method.

-Various byte prefixes and delimiters are used to assert the type of the data during unmarshalling.
-These bytes are referenced by their equivalent ASCII character. @serde_format_table describes the format in detail.
+- Various byte prefixes and delimiters are used to assert the type of the data during unmarshalling.
+These bytes are referenced by their equivalent ASCII character. @serde_format_table describes the format with more detail.

 #figure(
     caption: [Marshalling format for common rust data types],